MariaNattestad/omgenomics-com/omgenomics/circa.markdown

 ## What do you get?

 When you buy Circa, you will get immediate access to download **Circa for Mac, Windows, and Linux** operating systems.
 You will also get a **Starter Pack** of example input files to experiment with.
-If you have any questions about Circa, check out the <a href="http://omgenomics.com/circa/help/">FAQ and tutorials</a>.

 ## Ready?